-7. DEFERRED TAX (ASSET)/LIABILITIES (Cont'd)
+8. DEFERRED TAX ASSET (Cont'd)

-The following net deferred tax assets have not been recognised as at the end of the reporting period as it is not probable that future taxable profit will be available against which they may be utilised:
+The following net deferred tax assets have not been recognised as at the end of the reporting period as it is not probable that future taxable profit will be available against which they may be utilised.
+As at the end of the reporting period, the Group's deferred tax position is as follow: